erkkah/letarette.sql/README.md

 ### The two queries

-The **Letarette** indexer update cycle has two separate steps, first it fetches an "interest list" of documents that have updated since the current index position (index request) then it fetches the documents on that list (document request).
+The **Letarette** indexer update cycle has two separate steps, first it fetches an "interest list" of documents that are newer than the current index position (index request), and then it fetches the documents on that list (document request).

 Timestamps are UTC - referenced UNIX epoch nanoseconds.

 #### Index requests

-The current index position is a combination of a document ID and when that document was last updated.
+The current index position is a combination of a document ID and the *updated timestamp* of that document.
-To handle the situation where the index position document has updated since it was last fetched, *index request* queries need to follow a strict document ordering.
+To handle the situation where the index position document has been updated since it was last fetched, *index request* queries need to follow a strict document ordering.
 This is best handled by sorting primarily on *update timestamp* and secondarily on *document ID* and handling the case where the *update timestamp* is unchanged separately.
 See [indexrequest.sql](example/indexrequest.sql) from the example project.

 The index request query gets three bound parameters: `afterDocument` (string), `fromTimeNanos` (int64) and `documentLimit` (int) and should return rows of two columns: `id` (string) and `updatedNanos` (int64).
 The order of the bound parameters can optionally be changed by adding a special `@bind` comment: